Yellowstone National Park Wyoming, USA Travel Guide

 A thorough exploration of Yellowstone's main attractions, covering both loops and regions.

-Combines the 7-day Yellowstone itinerary with Grand Teton National Park and surrounding towns.
+Combines the 7-day Yellowstone itinerary with Grand Teton Park And nearby towns.

-For stays longer than a few days, consider a vacation rental in a gateway town.
+For stays longer than a few days, consider a rental for your vacation in a gateway town.

 A rental in West Yellowstone or Gardiner simplifies day trips into different park sections.